Palestinian Campaign for the Academic and Cultural Boycott of Israel

 The Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) was launched in April 2004 by a group of Palestinian academics and intellectuals in Ramallah, in the West Bank.
 PACBI is part of the Boycott, Divestment and Sanctions (BDS) campaign.
 The campaign calls for BDS activities against Israel to put international pressure on Israel, in this case against Israeli academic institutions, all of which are said by PACBI to be implicated in the perpetuation of Israeli occupation, in order to achieve BDS goals.
 The goal of the proposed academic boycotts is to isolate Israel in order to force a change in Israel's policies towards the Palestinians, which proponents argue are discriminatory and oppressive, including oppressing the academic freedom of Palestinians.

-One of the founders was Omar Barghouti, who is also a co-founder of the BDS campaign.
+One of its founders was Omar Barghouti, who is also a co-founder of the BDS campaign.
 PACBI is a member of the Palestinian BDS National Committee (BNC).

 History

 PACBI was launched in Ramallah in April 2004 by a group of Palestinian academics and intellectuals, as part of the international BDS campaign.
 The Campaign built on a call for an economic, cultural and academic boycott of Israel issued in August 2002 and a statement made by Palestinian academics and intellectuals in the occupied territories and in the Diaspora calling for a boycott of Israeli academic institutions in October 2003.
 The Campaign was inspired by people who supported the struggle to abolish apartheid in South Africa through diverse forms of boycott.

-In 2005 PACBI worked with the British Committee for the Universities of Palestine (BRICUP) which lobbied the Association of University Teachers (AUT) to adopt an academic boycott of Israeli universities.
+In 2005, PACBI worked with the British Committee for the Universities of Palestine (BRICUP) which lobbied the Association of University Teachers (AUT) to adopt an academic boycott of Israeli universities.